aryn-ai/sycamore/docs/source/data_ingestion_and_preparation/connectors/weaviate.md

 ## Configuration for Weaviate

-*Please see the Weaviate's [installation](https://weaviate.io/developers/weaviate/installation) page for more in-depth information on installing, configuring, and running Weaviate.
+*Please see Weaviate's [installation](https://weaviate.io/developers/weaviate/installation) page for more in-depth information on installing, configuring, and running Weaviate.
 We specify the setup required to run a simple demo app.*

 We recommend running Weaviate through docker compose.
 The provided `compose.yml` file runs Weaviate along with a sidecar local embedding service to make querying easier.